92green/dataparcels/packages/dataparcels-docs/src/pages/api/ParcelHoc.md

 # ParcelHoc

-ParcelHoc is a higher order component that stores a Parcel in React state, passing the Parcel down as props.
+ParcelHoc is a higher order component that creates a Parcel on mount, stores it in its own state, and passes the Parcel down as props.
 It abstracts away most of the binding between a Parcel and the lifecycle methods of a React component.

 It is recommended that you <Link to="/examples/editing-objects">use ParcelHoc</Link>, rather than <Link to="/examples/managing-your-own-parcel-state">managing your own Parcel state</Link>.